Online Application Process

 - The license is valid to be used for 33 days, beginning on and including the date you submit your application, so be sure your marriage date will fall within that timeframe otherwise you will have to re-apply.

-- You will receive a popup confirmation on screen that your application has been submitted.
-If not, please contact our office at 517-543-2478
+- You will receive a confirmation on screen that your application has been submitted.
+If not, please contact our office at 517-543-2478 to verify we received your application

 - Online payment option, additional fees apply